Last updated on October 24th, 2023 at 18:30

 The two burrs grind the food product, in our case coffee, by using a crushing action.

-Burr grinders come in different forms with the best type being ceramic conical burr grinder.
+Burr grinders come in different forms with the best type being a ceramic conical burr grinder.
 The conical design is better for consistency in grind size and ease of cleaning while the ceramic material is much better for heat resistance.

 What Is A Blade Grinder